matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 .. note::

+  * You should set up a clean virtual environment with no existing Matplotlib installation if you plan to build the documentation.
   * You'll need a minimal working LaTeX distribution to build the documentation.
   * The LaTeX pacakges cm-super and dvipng are also required to build the documentation.
   * `Graphviz <http://www.graphviz.org/download>`_ is not a Python package, and needs to be installed separately.
-  * You should set up a clean `virtual environment`_ if you plan to build the documentation.

 Building the docs
 -----------------